-- Assist the visitor in completing the declaration form to confirm that s/he is eligible to receive payment.
-UNH departments should send the completed, signed declaration form along with the supporting documentation (copy of passport, visa, Form I-94, etc.) with the request for payment to their Business Service Center representative.
-No payment will be issued unless the declaration form is completed properly and submitted with appropriate backup documentation.
+- Assist the visitor in completing the Visitor Declaration Form to confirm that s/he is eligible to receive payment.
+UNH departments should send the completed, signed declaration form along with the supporting documentation (copy of passport, visa, Form I-94, etc.) with the request for payment to their Business Services Center representative.
+No payment will be issued unless the declaration form is completed properly and submitted with appropriate documentation.

 - Ask for the SSN (and document that you have requested this information) as required under IRS regulations.
 To receive an honorarium, the visitor must have either a Social Security Number (SSN), or an Individual Taxpayer Identification Number (ITIN).
 Individuals in "B" visa classification are not eligible to apply for a social security number.
 However, they may have one from a previous visit to the U.S. Note that an SSN or ITIN is not required if payment is for reimbursement of expenses only.

 For more information on procedures for these types of payments, contact: